 Do I Consistently Help Out?

 The conversation about domestic responsibilities should, in an ideal world, happen frequently.
-But, as it often happens, one person says they’re overwhelmed and the other partner steps up to tackle whatever tasks they are assigned.
-Often, the assigned tasks fall by the wayside, the conversation repeats itself, and the seeds of resentment grow.
-It’s important to ask yourself — really ask yourself — if you consistently help out.
+But, often, one person says they’re overwhelmed and the other partner steps up to tackle whatever tasks they are assigned.
+Those assigned tasks eventually fall by the wayside, the conversation repeats itself, and the seeds of resentment grow.
+It’s important to ask yourself — really ask yourself — if you consistently help.
 Are you vegging out on the couch when your partner is doing work?
 Do you only handle tasks when you’re asked to handle them?
-Do you do work without asking for recognition of said work?
-Really consider the answer.
+Do you do work without asking for rewards or recognition?

 Am I Stepping Up for the “Invisible Work”?